Approach Considerations

 A rapid atrial tachycardia with uniform P waves with flutter morphology and variable atrioventricular (AV) block indicates that atrial flutter or atrial ectopic tachycardia is present.
 See the image below.

-Rhythm strip depicting lead II of a patient with atrial flutter with an atrial rate of 300 beats per minute (bpm).
+Rhythm strip depicting lead II of a patient with a Rhythm strip depicting lead II of a patient with atrial flutter with an atrial rate of 300 beats per minute (bpm).
 Atrioventricular conduction rate is variable at 2:1 and 3:1.
 Therefore, the ventricular rate ranges from 100-150 bpm.
-If the onset of tachycardia has been recorded, the absence of "warm-up" of the tachycardia cycle length makes atrial flutter the most likely diagnosis.
-Similarly, sudden termination of the tachycardia points to atrial flutter.

 If the conduction ratio is consistently 1:1, the diagnosis is more difficult.
 The QRS complex may be aberrantly conducted at this rate, and ventricular tachycardia must be considered in the differential diagnosis.
 A 1:1 conduction ratio may produce a ventricular rate of 300 beats per minute in children, in patients with the pre-excitation syndrome, in those whose AV nodes conduct rapidly, and occasionally in patients with hyperthyroidism.

 With a 2:1 conduction ratio, every other flutter wave may be hidden within the QRS complex.
-In this case, the ECG findings often suggest a mild sinus tachycardia with first-degree AV block.
+In this case, the electrocardiographic (ECG) findings often suggest a mild sinus tachycardia with first-degree AV block.
 Because adrenergic states that cause sinus tachycardia usually shorten rather than prolong the PR interval, the differential diagnosis of atrial flutter should be considered.

 Assessment of heart rate or conduction ratio responses to vagal maneuvers or adenosine may be helpful.